 Can you use a Guest of Honor booking on a paid stay?

-Nope, this only works on full free night redemptions.
-It doesn’t work for cash stays or Points + Cash stays.
+Nope, Guest of Honor bookings only apply on free night redemptions.
+They don’t work on paid stays, or on Points + Cash stays.

 Maximizing the Guest of Honor benefit

-There are a few strategies you can use to maximize this benefit:
+There are a few strategies you can use to maximize the Guest of Honor benefit:

 Earn Globalist status more easily

 The first step to being able to use the Guest of Honor benefit is to actually earn Globalist status.
-Nowadays that’s easier than in the past, given that The World of Hyatt Credit Card can help you with that.
+That’s easier than ever before right now, given that:

 Combine points between accounts

-Hyatt actually lets you combine points between accounts at no cost.
+Hyatt lets you combine points between accounts at no cost.
 There are some catches, though:

 - You have to fill out a points combining request form